modyo/modyo-docs/docs/en/platform/core/the-modyo-interface.md

 When you enter Modyo, you will see the following items in the main menu:

-- **Home:** The last activity and movements within the platform
+- **Home:** The most recent activity and changes within the platform
-- **My tasks:** Review your tasks assigned by the other team members.
+- **My tasks:** Review tasks assigned to you by other team members.
 Approve and comment on content created by your teams.